Installation

 Prerequisites

 The PhariaAI stack is bundled as a single Helm chart, containing all relevant dependencies as Helm sub-charts for the entire stack.
-Upon signing your contract, we will provide you with accounts to our Software Self-Service Artifactory.
+Upon signing your contract, we will provide you with accounts to our Software Self-Service.

 You will need an username and access token to be used by Helm to download the bundled chart from our registry, as well as to be provided as a docker-registry secret in your cluster.
 Furthermore, the credentials can be used for downloading the respective model data.

-You have to log in at our artifactory to create the respective access token (see Registry Credential Setup).
+You have to log in at our Software Self-Service to create the respective access token (see Registry Credential Setup).

 Hardware Requirements